yig/tabby/README.md

 2. Open your terminal app.
 3. Run `cd ~/Desktop/tabby` to open the tabby directory.
 4. Run `bundle install` to install dependencies.
 5. Run `ruby tabby.rb` to export your tab groups to the desktop.
-Add optional arguments to change the database and output directories.
-For example: `ruby tabby.rb ../SafariTabs-2025-12-01.db ../SafariTabs-2025-12-01/`.

 ### 4. Optional steps
 - Need to customize the export location?
+Pass `--out file/path` to the tabby command, as in:
+  `ruby tabby.rb --out ~/Library/Backup`
-Just pass a file path to the tabby command.
+- Need to run on a specific `SafariTabs.db`?
+Pass `--db path/to/SafariTabs.db` to the tabby command, as in:
-  `ruby tabby.rb ~/Library/Backup`
+  `ruby tabby.rb --db ~/Backups/SafariTabs.db`
 - Need to move tabby to a different location?
 The script should work in any location within your home directory.
 - Need to backup your tab groups on a daily basis?
 Just write a cron task that runs the tabby command!
 - Using Safari Technology Preview?
-Just add this flag: `ruby tabby.rb -stp`
+Add the `-stp` flag, as in `ruby tabby.rb -stp`.

 ## Feedback
 Have a suggestion?
 Your feedback is welcome!
 Feel free to open an issue or PR.